tonym128/shhh-bot/README.md

 Tested on AMD64, provided build scripts for ARM64 and ARM32v7.

+This was originally a Raspberry Pi 4 project I wrote and was manually running on a Pi.
+You can see a video about that here - https://www.youtube.com/watch?v=MjLzgebcDHo

+And now it's a Docker container, which should be able to run on a Pi, Mac and Windows PC!

 # Setup
 ## Create a Telegram Bot
 - Create a new bot on Telegram and get the API key and chat ID for your bot.